microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Validation rules will enforce that:
 * The matrix scope must be `Wave` or `ThreadGroup`
 * The groupshared array target must be big enough for the write
-* The target data type must match the groupshared array type, or the array must be i32
+* The matrix element type must match the groupshared array type, or the array must be i32